csc7/PP4_CI_WQCS/README.md

 Find OpenWeather API information [here](https://openweathermap.org/current) (https://openweathermap.org/current).

-Since the planning should be base on date and time, **all entries and tables are related to the Weather Data and Time table**, whose primiry key (ID) relates the data to the specific date and time.
+Since the planning should be based on date and time, **all entries and tables are related to the Weather Data and Time table**, whose primary key (ID) relates the data to the specific date and time.

 - #### **WEATHER DATA AND TIME**